Kaweees/KiwiCPP/README.md

 ### Prerequisites

 Before attempting to build this project, make sure you have [GNU Make](https://www.gnu.org/software/make/), and [CMake](https://cmake.org) installed on your machine.
+These can be also installed via the project's [Nix](https://nixos.org/download.html) environment.

-Additionally, if you wish to utilize the GPU acceleration features, you will need to have [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) or [Apple Metal](https://developer.apple.com/metal/cpp/) installed on your machine.
+Additionally, if you wish to utilize the GPU acceleration features, you will need to have the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) or [Apple Metal](https://developer.apple.com/metal/cpp/) installed on your machine.

-you will need a C++ compiler that supports C++13, and a CUDA compatible GPU if you wish to use the CUDA acceleration features.

 ### Installation